Melinda Andrews will join the Hamilton College faculty for the 2015-16 academic year.

 Gordon Jones earned his doctorate in nuclear physics from Princeton University.
 His research interests include using neutrons to study fundamental symmetries and polarizing neutrons for use in materials science.
 On the fundamental side, Jones studies time reversal symmetry and weak interactions in nuclei.
-On the applied side, Jones builds devices used to understand magnetic materials such as the read heads in computer hard drives.
+On the applied side, he builds devices used to understand magnetic materials such as the read heads in computer hard drives.
 He has published papers in journals such as the Physical Review C, Journal of Applied Crystalography and Magnetic Resonance in Medicine.
 Jones previously worked as a NRC post-doc, NIST and a visiting scientist at Indiana University.

-Recently Major's research is in quantum gravity, a field of theoretical physics devoted to finding the deep structure of spacetime, and in the phenomenology of quantum geometry.
-Recently Major has focused on possible observable consequences of quantum gravity particularly on how granular spatial geometry might be indirectly observed.
-Less recently he has worked on the quantum deformation of quantum gravity, causal sets, operators in quantum gravity, and modified dispersion relations.
+Seth Major's research is in quantum gravity, a field of theoretical physics devoted to finding the deep structure of spacetime, and in the phenomenology of quantum geometry.
+Recently Major has focused on possible observable consequences of quantum gravity, particularly on how granular spatial geometry might be indirectly observed.
+He has worked on the quantum deformation of quantum gravity, causal sets, operators in quantum gravity and modified dispersion relations.
 Major was a Lise Meitner Fellow at the Institute for Theoretical Physics of the University of Vienna and taught at Swarthmore and Deep Springs colleges.
 He earned a doctorate in theoretical physics from Pennsylvania State University.